JC3P0/JavaWeather/README.md

 # JavaWeather

     - JavaWeather is a weather application built using JavaFX.
-    - It collects and displays current weather data and a 5-day forecast for a specified location using the OpenWeatherMap API.
+    - It collects and displays current weather data and a 5-day forecast for a specified location using the free OpenWeatherMap API.

 ## Features

-    - Displays current weather conditions including temperature, humidity, wind speed, and visibility.
+    - Displays current weather conditions including temperature, humidity, wind speed, sunrise times, sunset times, current time and date.
     - Provides a 5-day weather forecast with high and low temperatures, weather conditions, and icons.
-    - Allows users to add and view weather for multiple locations.
+    - Allows users to add, remove and view weather for multiple locations.
     - Graphical user interface designed using JavaFX.

 ## Requirements